- Last updated:

 - sending you a hard copy of content.

 Council endeavours to ensure that non-accessible PDF documents are also available in Word or HTML format.

-If you would like to receive a copy of any of these documents in another format, please contact council's customer service centre.
+If you would like to receive a copy of any of these documents in another format, please contact council.

 Changing font size